 Whether it is due to a gradual increase of healthier menu items, poor employee training, or just an overall effort to address the number of consumer complaints from those who have received an incorrect order, drive-thru service at many of the nation’s largest restaurant chains are becoming slower than ever before.

-According to a recent report published by QSR, a fast-food industry trade publication, drive-thru wait times have increased more over the past 2 years than the previous 20.
+According to a recent published report, drive-thru wait times have increased more over the past 2 years than the previous 20.
 And while nearly 70% of the 200 billion dollars the fast-food industry generates ever year is a result of drive-thru service, many restaurants are now preferring accuracy over speed, despite the frustration of some customers.

 In an age when we are surrounded by products and services that are designed to make our lives move along faster, and at times, at our own command, what do you do when what you wanted to happen suddenly, takes a while?